Woolfrey/woolfrey.github.io/_posts/25-06-04-linear-feedback-control.md

 	<em> The difference in temperature asymptotically approaches zero. </em>
 </p>

+All autonomous systems are bound by the laws of physics.
+By framing control problems with respect to natural laws and observed phenomena, we not only obtain elegant solutions, but equations that are easy to interpret.

 ## A 3-Step Process

 As with the heat decay of coffee, the objective of control is to force the _difference_ between a desired system state and and the actual system state, i.e. the error, to exponentially decay.
 This can be solved using a straightforward 3-step process: